706f6c6c7578/oc/README.md

 contains the .onion URL for your Tor Hidden Service and give the address to your friends.

+Edit the password in line 13 of the source code and compile.

 Now run the compiled oc_server.go with the -p parameter, for the file path files should be stored.